jlmann-web-1/sporclone/INSTRUCTIONS.md

 13. Add an onload event handler to the body tag (e) that calls the setup() function.

 Preview the page again.
 You should see the starting score (0/number of questions) appear under the Score heading and the time limit should appear under the Time heading.
-If you do not see the score or time limit, then you have made an error in your configuration variables or in the line that connects the HTML file to the JavaScript file and will need to double check steps 10-13.
+If you do not see the score or time limit, then you have made an error in your configuration variables or in the line that connects the HTML file to the JavaScript file and will need to double check all steps in this section.

 DO NOT MOVE ON UNLESS EVERYTHING TO THIS POINT WORKS CORRECTLY.